Thinker: Learning to Plan and Act: Ablation Analysis

-from the augmented state representation as described in Appendix \ref{sec:A}.
-These statistics are deemed auxiliary since, theoretically, the agent can compute these from the remaining tree statistics in the previous and current steps.
-The result of removing auxiliary statistics is shown in Figure \ref{fig:ab_2}.
+We examine the effect of removing all hints and other auxiliary statistics from the tree representation.
+Specifically, we remove the following statistics: \begin{small}{ }\end{small} from the augmented state.
+These statistics are deemed auxiliary since, theoretically, the agent can compute these from the remaining statistics in the previous and current steps.
+The result of removing the hints is shown in Figure \ref{fig:ab_mem}.

-The removal of auxiliary statistics causes the agent to learn at a slower pace while slightly reducing the final performance.
-We theorize that the agent requires more training to learn to summarize the tree statistics across multiple steps, leading to slower learning.
-With prolonged training, it could be feasible for the agent to learn this summarization and achieve the same final performance, thereby rendering the provision of these handcrafted `hints' unnecessary.
+The removal of hints causes the agent to learn at a slower pace while slightly reducing the final performance.
+We theorize that the agent requires more training to learn to summarize the rollouts across multiple steps, leading to slower learning.
+With prolonged training, it could be feasible for the agent to learn this summarization and achieve the same final performance, thereby rendering the provision of these handcrafted hints unnecessary.

-A specialized RNN architecture is employed to endow the agents with long-term memories while preserving training stability, as elaborated in Appendix \ref{sec:D}.
+A specialized RNN architecture is employed to endow the agents with long-term memories while preserving training stability, as elaborated in Appendix \ref{app:nn}.
 We then consider the impact of replacing this RNN with a three-layer MLP with 200 hidden units, effectively removing the agents' memory.
 In the MLP, we add a skip connection from the input to each hidden layer, to ensure easier flow of information.
 The result of this adjustment is presented in the same figure.
 Interestingly, the removal of memory does not hamper performance in any notable way.

-We hypothesize that as we have already summarized the tree statistics for the agent, the agent is not required to perform this summarization itself and hence, does not require memory.
-To verify this hypothesis, we consider the scenario of removing both memory and auxiliary statistics, and the outcome is demonstrated in the same figure.
-The effect of eliminating memory proves to be highly significant when auxiliary statistics are not provided.
-Consequently, we conclude that the presence of either auxiliary statistics \textit{or} memory is necessary for learning to plan.
+We hypothesize that as we have already summarized the rollouts for the agent by providing the hints, the agent is not required to perform this summarization itself and hence, does not require memory.
+To verify this hypothesis, we consider the scenario of removing both memory and hint, and the outcome is demonstrated in the same figure.
+The effect of eliminating memory proves to be highly significant when the hints are not provided.
+Consequently, we conclude that the presence of either the hints \textit{or} memory is necessary for learning to plan.